 When we get involved in politics in the 21st century, do we submit to the authorities established by God as Paul did?
 Paul boasted of his lashings.
 Paul used his Roman citizenship, not to get out of prison, but to get to Rome to support the followers of Christ there.

 Do we count ourselves, first, as citizens of heaven?
-Paul longed to be with Chris.
+Paul longed to be with Christ.
 He used his time on this earth to advance the kingdom of God while he longed for the day when he would put off his perishable body and put on immortality.

 Do we use our earthly citizenship not for our own advantage, but to advance the Kingdom of God?
 When we fight for tougher laws and tighter borders and the right to walk around without masks, are we fighting for the kingdom of God?